MEhthisham/Travels-PHP/MYSOLUTION.md

 #### **Implementation Steps**

 1. **Download the Project Code**:
-   - Download the project code from the provided link.
+   - Download the project code

 2. **Dockerize the Application**:
    - **Create Dockerfiles for both the PHP application and the database**: